dvd4319/ITPT_Project_Python1/README.md

     3. Finds and displays the maximum and minimum values in the array.
     4. Asks the user for an integer between 1 and 10 using input validation and displays how many times it occurs in the array.

-## Task 10 - Simulate a simulate game
+## Task 10 - Simulate a simple game

 Implement and test a program to simulate a simple game.
 Your program should do the following: